pdamicoORCL/pdamicoORCL/linuxInstall.md

 - Open Terminal Window

-- Confirm once again that you are at the Desktop.
+- Confirm that you are at the Desktop.
 Your prompt should look like this:

     `node1@node-1:~/Desktop$`